-In IT Operations, we often hear about web servers vs. application servers, and sometimes it seems like these terms are used interchangeably.
-Plus, many enterprise teams use both a web server and an app server, running the web server in front of the application server as a proxy.
+Web server vs. application server comparisons are common in IT operations, and sometimes it seems like these terms are used interchangeably.
+Plus, many enterprise teams use both, running the web server in front of the app server as a proxy.
 Understanding the use cases and differences between these two infrastructure technologies can be tricky.

-In this blog, our expert explains the key differences between web servers vs. application servers, and gives some popular examples of each.
+In this blog, our expert reviews the key differences when it comes to web server vs. application server, and gives some popular examples of each.